Why the White House might rush to swear Kavanaugh in before new allegations can emerge

 Among the allegations still swirling around Thomas was that he was an inveterate consumer of pornography.
 The debate over whether Thomas had testified truthfully about his porn habits was remarkably similar to the current discussion of whether Kavanaugh was honest in his answers to the Senate Judiciary Committee about his youthful drinking.

 Hill had testified, under oath, that Thomas had discussed his porn viewing with her, particularly films featuring a male star known as Long Dong Silver.
 During his confirmation hearing, Thomas denied even knowing who Long Dong Silver was.
-But behind the scenes, according to Strange Justice: The Selling of Clarence Thomas, by Jill Abramson and Jane Mayer, a number of witnesses had come forward to the Senate Judiciary Committee to dispute Thomas’ story, noting that Thomas’ porn habits had been observed by a number of people going back to his days as a student at Yale.
+But behind the scenes, according to Strange Justice: The Selling of Clarence Thomas by Jill Abramson and Jane Mayer, a number of witnesses had come forward to the Senate Judiciary Committee to dispute Thomas’ story, noting that Thomas’ porn habits had been observed by a number of people going back to his days as a student at Yale.
 Among the potential witnesses were the owner of a video store in Washington’s Dupont Circle, who’d been renting porn videos to Thomas for years, and others who’d seen Thomas in the store renting porn.

 Senators on the committee ultimately refused to allow any of this testimony or subpoena the video store records, on the grounds that it would violate Thomas’s privacy.
 Republicans argued that an inquiry into Thomas’ youthful behavior had no relevance to his Supreme Court confirmation.
 But the hearing didn’t put an end to the speculation, and reporters were still sniffing around.